A recent (and now closed) Request for Information (RFI) summarised the General Support Utility Programme (GSUP) requirement as…

 This brings me to another option, the Fering Pioneer.

-Whilst Ibex have been going for decades and has a very mature design, Fering is pretty much new on the scene.
+Whilst Ibex has been going for decades and has a very mature design, Fering is mostly new on the scene.

 The vehicle has been designed, developed and tested from the ground up with every aspect of the car delivering utilitarian use.
 This is your next ‘go anywhere, anytime’ vehicle which allows you to explore the deserts of Africa one week and the snow drifts of the Arctic circle the next.